DragonflyStats/IntroLaTex/06-tableofcontents.md

 Generate a table of contents in LaTeX
 =======================================================
 LaTeX offers features to automatically generate a table of contents, a list of figures and a list of tables.
-Learn here how to use them.

-[Open document online]

 * Table of contents
 * List of figures